Industries

 ALUMINUM FABRICATION

-Aluminum is made into a wide variety of products from airplanes, cars and spacecraft to computers, bike frames, cans and foil.
-Many application may be involved depending on the final product.
+Aluminum is made into a wide variety of products from airplanes, cars, and spacecraft to computers, bike frames, cans, and foil.
+Many applications may be involved depending on the final product.
 Marine and aircraft companies will finish every aluminum part where appearance is crucial.
 A variety of discs are used, but semi-open PSA discs are recommended.
-Aluminum fabrication involves a variety of abrasives including cut-off wheels and grinding wheels, flap discs, fiber discs, coated belts and non-woven products.
+Aluminum fabrication involves a variety of abrasives including cut-off wheels and grinding wheels, flap discs, fiber discs, coated belts, and non-woven products.

 Mild Steel Fabrication

 Mild steel is a type of carbon steel also known as “low carbon steel” (up to 0.3%) and essentially contains a combination of iron and carbon.
-It’s low carbon content makes it neither extremely ductile or brittle.
-Mild steel is strong, magnetic and subject to rust if not properly coated.
+Its low carbon content makes it neither extremely ductile nor brittle.
+Mild steel is strong, magnetic, and subject to rust if not properly coated.
 Almost limitless in terms of potential end-products, mild steel’s affordability and ease of use contribute to its use in nearly any project needing vast amounts of metal.

 Mild steel fabrication involves making both finished products and components.
 It is the most common steel around and is everywhere you look.
-From girders and beams in construction, to cars, street signs, pipelines and fences, mild steel is vastly used.
-Weld removal, surface prep and deburring and cleaning and finishing processes utilize a wide range of abrasives such as cut off wheels, grinding wheels, coated belts, flap discs, fiber discs and non-woven products.
+From girders and beams in construction to cars, street signs, pipelines, and fences, mild steel is vastly used.
+Weld removal, surface prep deburring, and cleaning and finishing processes utilize a wide range of abrasives such as cut-off wheels, grinding wheels, coated belts, flap discs, fiber discs, and non-woven products.

 STAINLESS STEEL FABRICATION